 $8 for adults

 $4 for children 12 and under (5 and under are free)

 The Laguna Beach art festival and activities line-up are quite impressive.
 You can find museums, classes, art walks, theatrical productions, and galleries all over the city.

 I do believe that The Sawdust Art Festival is one of those Laguna Beach activities that shouldn’t be missed if you have any appreciation for art, or if you love finding unique gifts or souvenirs!
-If not, you can probably pass on this one.

 If it was free I definitely would have added it to my list of the best free things to do in Laguna Beach.